samar-gupta/Real-Time-Chat-Application/README.md

 ## Backend

 The backend of the application is built with NodeJS, Express and uses a MongoDb database.
-The source code for the backend can be found at [https://github.com/samar-gupta/Shop-Shizzle-Ecommerce-React-App](https://github.com/samar-gupta/Shop-Shizzle-Ecommerce-React-App).

 ## Installation and Usage